 Meet with an eye doctor if you notice any of the following:

 - Chronic dry eye

-- Consistent headaches or migraine attacks that do not respond to over-the-counter medication
+- Consistent headaches or migraine attacks

 - Vision obstructions